deuxfleurs-org/garage/doc/drafts/garbage-collector.md

 On receiving such an update, a node checks if it has already seen this particular (replica, version), and if so ignore it.
 If it hasn't seen that update, it saves the new element, and update its SV to include that new (replica, version).

-TODO: describe formaly the algorithm
+TODO: describe formally the algorithm

 Algorithm 1, Seen Vector: